rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

 <input type="checkbox" class="checkbox inline"> Save the file and run the application with the `python test_4_2.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see a red triangle moving to the right of the screen and then wrapping around to the left side.

-This application only has one `Uniform` object for the `translation` variable and one for the `baseColor` variable.
-Here we use a list for each `Uniform` object's data because Python tuples are *immutable* (cannot be changed).
-If we used a tuple instead, we would not be able to change the data values (and would not be able to animate).
+Since this app only draws a single triangle, it only needs one `Uniform` object for the `translation` variable and one for the `baseColor` variable.
+Here we use a list for the data of each `Uniform` object because Python tuples are *immutable* (i.e., they cannot change).
+If we used a tuple instead, we would not be able to change the data values (and would not be able to animate the triangle).

 In the `update` method, we directly set the new data for the $x$-coordinate translation in the `Uniform` object before uploading its data.
 If the triangle moves more than `1.2` units to the right, we reposition it to the left side of the screen.
 Remember, the leftmost point in the triangle position data is at `-0.2` on the $x$-axis, so a translation value of `1.2` will put it at exactly `1.0`, the edge of the screen.

 ### Keeping Time

 Another essential technique in computer animation is to calculate movements based on the amount of time that has passed since the previous frame.
-We will prepare two new instance variables for keeping track of time:
+For this purpose, we will introduce two new instance variables in `WindowApp` for keeping track of time:
 - The `time` variable will count the total number of seconds that the application has been running.
 - The `delta_time` variable will store the number of seconds that have passed since the last interation of the run loop.